 All University staff and persons acting on behalf of the University share in the overall responsibility for the sound stewardship of University finances and resources and each has a responsibility to be aware of and to comply with related University Policies, control procedures and practices.

 A member of the University staff or a person acting on behalf of the University who develops a contract or recommends that the University enter into a contract (herein, "proponent") is required to take all reasonable steps to ensure the sound stewardship of the University's interests and resources, which include trust funds and public funds.
 The University expects proponents and all others who may be involved in the contracting process on behalf of the University to act ethically and diligently in carrying out their fiduciary responsibilities to the University.
-The proponent of a contract providing revenues/grants to the University has the responsibility of providing Financial Reporting, Financial Services Division with a copy of the signed contract.
+The proponent of a contract providing revenues/grants to the University has the responsibility of providing the Controller's Office with a copy of the signed contract.

 No person may enter into arrangements purporting to bind the University to contractual obligations unless he/she has been granted authority to do so pursuant to this Policy (herein referred to as a "Delegate").
 Except as provided in Part E, a Delegate may not sub-delegate.
 Provided a Delegate's position is vacant, a person appointed by the University to act in that position shall have all the rights and responsibilities of a Delegate.

 If there are circumstances suggesting non-compliance, irregularity or impropriety relating to the matters addressed in this Policy, subject to following PROVISO, the Vice-President (Finance and Resources) is to investigate and take the appropriate action to ensure accountability for the sound stewardship of funds and resources of the University.
 PROVISO: Recognizing that standard business practices include the use of computerized acquisitions systems and contracting by electronic means, provided a contract proponent/Delegate complies with the applicable duties set out in this policy and with other applicable University policies, such as the Procurement and Solicitation of Competitive Bids policy.
-Procurement staff in Purchasing Services and Facilities Management Division and acquisitions staff of the University Library and Bookstore will not be held responsible for non-compliance with signature requirements of this policy if acquisition contracts are concluded:
+Procurement staff in Purchasing Services, Facilities Management Division and ConnectionPoint and acquisitions staff of the University Library and Retail Services will not be held responsible for non-compliance with signature requirements of this policy if acquisition contracts are concluded:

 a. using computerized acquisition systems of the procurement/acquisition staff member's department/unit or, provided processes and policies approved in writing by the applicable Director/Manager, or if acquisition contracts are concluded on line by clicking an electronic button to signify acceptance; or